doc4d/docs/docs/ViewPro/method-list.md

 #### Example

-To create a table manually, using a collecition:
+To create a table using a data context:

 ```4d
 var $people: Collection